syl20bnr/spacemacs-elpa-mirror/stable-melpa/company-emoji-readme.txt

 (“Symbol” designates the user-defined alias, and “string” designates the original shortcode you want your alias to mimick.)

-Occasionally new default aliases may be added (like :middle-finger: for 🖕).
-If you’re upgrading and have modified the `company-emoji-alises` variable, the new aliases will be ignored;
+Occasionally new default aliases may be added (like `:middle-finger:` for 🖕).
+If you’re upgrading and have modified the `company-emoji-aliases` variable, the new aliases will be ignored;
 you’ll need to add them manually.

 #### unicode replacement